The Best Beaches In Kauai

 Tunnels Beach

-Deserving the title of “best beach in Kauai”, Makua Beach – better known as Tunnels Beach – is as pretty as they come.
-With crystal clear waters and the “Bali Hai” cliff looming in the background, it bears somewhat of a resemblance to Ofu Beach in American Samoa – the prettiest beach in the South Pacific.
-On a clear day when the ocean is calm, you will simply not want to leave this place and it is best to bring your snorkeling gear with you as Tunnels Beach has some of the best snorkeling in Kauai.
-Full facilities, lifeguards and camping/picnic at the adjacent Haena Beach.
+Deserving the title of “ the best beach in Kauai”, Makua Beach – better known as Tunnels Beach – even ranks at the top of my list of the best beaches in Hawaii.
+With crystal clear waters and the “Bali Hai” cliff looming in the background, you won’t want to leave this place.
+On a clear day when the ocean is calm, don’t forget to bring your snorkeling gear as Tunnels Beach has some of the best snorkeling in Kauai.

 Bali Hai Cliff - Kauai, Hawaii Tunnels Beach